saztronaut/pace_phri/README.md

 *drawTable*
 - sends weekdata to drawTable2 and retrieves tabledata. this comprises:
    * n_show - the number of weeks to show [ if a participant does not hit a target, then they stay on the even week unless they choose otherwise],
-   * bump - 0/1 show button to increase target,
+   * bump - 0/1 show button to increase target
    * newweek (if bump, this is the date the new target starts),
    * tableResults - for each week to show
       - {for each week: ispast (is this particular week table in the past or the current week),